ahope/iot_clock/README.md

 ## Things to do

-* Scroll the Spotify Display
+- [*] Scroll the Spotify Display
-* Clean up the code
+- [ ] Clean up the code
-* Add error checking for values from MQTT
+- [ ] Add error checking for values from MQTT
-* Publish the Alexa skill for voice control
+- [ ] Publish the Alexa skill for voice control
+    - [ ] Add capabilities to Alexa for:
+        - [ ]  Changing the display
+    - [ ] Make sure values match between Alexa and the display